-Experience: Ten (10) years of supervisory experience.
-Two (2) years of service and experience at the level of Detective Sergeant.
+Experience: Ten (12) years of experience.
+Two (2) years of service and experience at the level of Detective Sergeant or four (4) years of service and experience at the level of Sergeant.
 Successful completion of the Supervisor and Administrator training course as required by the M.P.C.T.C., within one year of appointment.